cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

 My first workbook module
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Create and an Excel workbook called `MyBook`.
+Create an Excel workbook called `MyBook`.
 In the same directory, create
 a file `MyBook.py` containing the following:

 ::